MISP/misp-rfc/misp-galaxy-format/raw.md

 ## related

 Related contains a list of JSON key value pairs which describe the related values in this galaxy cluster or to other galaxy clusters.
 The JSON object contains three fields, dest-uuid, type and tags.
 The dest-uuid represents the target UUID which encompasses a relation of some type.
 The dest-uuid is represented as a string and **MUST** be present.
-The type is represented as a string and **MUST** be present.
-The tags is a list of string which labels the related relationship such as the level of similarities, level of certainty, trust or confidence in the relationship, false-positive .
+The type is represented as a string and **MUST** be present and **SHOULD** be selected from the relationship types available in MISP objects [@?MISP-R].
+The tags is a list of string which labels the related relationship such as the level of similarities, level of certainty, trust or confidence in the relationship, false-positive.
 A tag is represented in machine tag format which is a string an **SHOULD** be present.

 ~~~~
 "related": [ {